 Some substances are easily recognised as harmful.
 Household substances such as paint, bleach or dust from natural materials may also be harmful to health.

-It is an employers and legal requirement to protect the health of their employees.
+It is an employer and legal requirement to protect the health of their employees.

 An assessment should be carried out by someone who has sufficient training and experience and knowledge of chemical safety and should be completed in conjunction with information supplied by manufacturer in form of their SDS (Safety Data Sheets) or MSDS (Materiel Safety Data Sheets) taking into account procedures and protection already in place to handle materials.
 A Safety Data Sheet is a document that lists information on dangerous substances, cataloguing information on chemicals and chemical compounds.
 Other substances should have instructions for safe use.

 An experienced safety assessor will visit the site and assess chemicals used and documentation and procedures in place and format a COSHH assessment to reflect the actual amount used and how it is handled and managed at the premises.